-Within the framework of the Mount Marty College Mission Statement, we as faculty and staff strive to provide quality education within the nurse anesthesia program, promoting personal growth, professional commitment, and service to the community.
-We believe that we serve, though the vehicle of the nurse anesthesia profession, all God's people.
+Within the framework of the Mount Marty College Mission Statement, faculty and staff strive to provide quality education within the nurse anesthesia program, promoting personal growth, professional commitment, and service to the community.
+We believe that we serve all God's people through our profession.
 We strive to integrate the Mount Marty College core values of Awareness of God, Hospitality, Community, and Life Long Learning into our lives and into the nurse anesthesia program.

 The mission of the Nurse Anesthesia Program is to prepare the next generation of advanced practice nursing professionals committed to excellence in clinical care, advancing the profession, and service to the human community.

 The overall objective is to develop nurse anesthetist capable of safe anesthetic management throughout the patient's perioperatie continuum.
 Excellence in nurse anesthesia practice encompasses independent practice, autonomy, consultation, research, and clinical skill.